Read our insights on changing regulations and other technical topics.

 He is Chair of the APMA’s Digital Manufacturing Committee that is comprised of industry leaders from Global OEMs and Tier 1s along with SMEs and Global Leading Technology Startups.
 Warren’s venture capital and economic development experience in both the private sector and at the Federal and Provincial levels of government are key contributions to the APMA’s efforts to lead Canada’s auto sector towards the broader opportunities in Future

 He has led Canadian trade missions and spoken at events around the world in leading mobility jurisdictions such as Germany, Japan, Singapore, the UK as well as across North America including Silicon Valley, Los Angeles, Ann Arbor, Atlanta and Monterrey.
 Warren holds an Honours Bachelor of Science Degree in Statistics and Actuarial Science from the University of Toronto and a Master of Business Administration (MBA) from the Schulich

 School of Business at York University.

-Lauren Tedesco is the Vice President, Learning and Development at the Automotive Parts Manufacturers’ Association.
+Lauren Tedesco is the Senior Vice President at the Automotive Parts Manufacturers’ Association.

-Lauren completed an Honours Bachelor of Arts at the University of Toronto, a Graduate Certificate in Communications at Sheridan College and is working towards an International Project Management certificate at UofT.
+Lauren completed a Honours B.A. at the University of Toronto, a Postgraduate Certificate in Communications at Sheridan College and recently completed her certificate in International Project Management from UofT.